MoldovaOfficial Name: Republic of Moldova

 - Streets, sidewalks, and other public paths are not well maintained.

-- Call ahead to inquire about accessibility with your hotel before traveling to Moldova.
+- Call ahead to your hotel to inquire about accessibility before traveling to Moldova.

 We do not pay medical bills.
 Be aware that U.S. Medicare does not apply overseas.